What to do if…

 Short answer

-Don’t agree on the spot.
-Get the new schedule confirmed in writing, check what your contract says about changing shifts, and reply in writing with what you can and can’t do while you ask for a quick discussion.
+Do not agree to a permanent change on the spot.
+Get the new rota or shift pattern confirmed in writing, check your contract and rota policy, and reply in writing with what you can and cannot safely cover while you ask for a quick discussion.

 Do not do these things

-- Do not “no-show” a shift without telling anyone (that can quickly become a conduct issue).
+- Do not no-show a shift without telling anyone, because that can quickly become a conduct issue.

-- Do not quit in the heat of the moment or hand in notice before you’ve checked your options.
+- Do not quit in the heat of the moment or hand in notice before you have checked your options.

-- Do not rely on verbal promises like “it’s only for a bit” — ask for it in writing.
+- Do not rely on verbal promises like “it’s only for a bit”; ask for the new pattern, start date, and whether it is temporary in writing.

-- Do not sign a new contract/variation letter immediately if you’re uncomfortable or unsure.
+- Do not sign a new contract, variation letter, or rota agreement immediately if you are uncomfortable or unsure.

-- Do not share personal medical details widely; keep health information to HR/occupational health if needed.
+- Do not share personal medical details widely; keep health information to HR or occupational health if needed.

 - Do not post about the dispute on social media or in group chats where it can be forwarded.